jchen1015/SF-Crime-Data-Analysis/README.md

 ## Discover in SF Crime Dataset

 Based on what I discover in this dataset,
-- The most crime category is larceny/theft which is more than 478 thousand
+- The most crime category is larceny/theft which is more than 478 thousand.
-- The most dangarous district in SF is the Southern district
+- The most dangarous district in SF is the Southern district.
-- Accounting to the spatial distribution, we see that most of the crimes are at the north eastern part of SF and now this area has expanded a bit toward the weat and south part of SF
+- Accounting to the spatial distribution, we see that most of the crimes are at the north eastern part of SF and now this area has expanded a bit toward the weat and south part of SF.
 - With the time series distribution, it shows the number of crimes do not decrease in these years.

 ## Suggestions for Travelers.